gioblu/PJON/src/strategies/ThroughSerialAsync/README.md

 #### Why PJON over Serial?
 Serial communication is fast and reliable but it is often useless without all the features PJON contains. `ThroughAsyncSerial` has been developed to enable PJON communication through a serial data link.
 Adding PJON on top of Serial it is possible to leverage of the PJON protocol layer features like acknowledge, addressing, multiplexing, packet handling, 8 or 32-bit CRC and traffic control.

+Being impossible to detect or avoid collisions over a serial port, `ThroughSerialAsync` has been developed primarily to be used in master-slave mode. `ThroughSerialAsync` in multi-master mode, being unable to detect or avoid collisions, operates using the pure ALOHA medium access method.
+Of all contention based random multiple access methods, pure ALOHA, which maximum data throughput is only 18.4% of the available bandwidth, is the least efficient and should not be applied in networks where many devices often need to arbitrarily transmit data.

 `ThroughSerialAsync` performs well if used with ESP8266 and ESP32 where blocking procedures can strongly degrade functionality.
 The reception phase is entirely non-blocking.
 Sending and acknowledgement however are still blocking.

 There is a default reception interval of 100 microseconds used to allow data to accumulate in the hardware UART buffer.
 This value is configurable using `bus.strategy.set_read_interval(100)` passing an arbitrary interval in microseconds.
 The read interval may require adjustment depending on UART RX buffer size and baud rate.